-Ecstasy is commonly used party drug.
+Ecstasy is a commonly used party drug.
 MDMA is the chemical found in ecstasy that causes psychoactive effects.
 Drug testing is one method to determine if someone is using ecstasy.
 That brings up a commonly asked question, how long does ecstasy stay in your system?

 How is Ecstasy Used?